yonkahlon/Zenject/README.md

 }
 ```

 You add bindings by overriding the InstallBindings method, which is called by the CompositionRoot when your scene starts up.
 MonoInstaller is a MonoBehaviour so you can add FooInstaller by attaching it to a GameObject.
-Since it is a GameObject you can also add public members to it to configure your installer from the Unity inspector.
-However, note that in order for your installer to be used it must be attached to the Installers property of the CompositionRoot object.
+Since it is a GameObject you can also add public members to it to configure your installer from the Unity inspector, to add references within the scene, references to assets, or simply tuning data.

+Note that in order for your installer to be triggered it must be attached to the Installers property of the CompositionRoot object.
+This is necessary to be able to control the order that installers are called in (which you can do by dragging rows around in the Installers property).
+The order should not usually matter (since nothing is instantiated during the install process) however it can matter in some cases, such as when you configure an Installer from an existing installer (eg: `Container.BindInstance("mysetting").WhenInjectedInto<MyOtherInstaller>()`).

-In many cases you want to have your installer derive from MonoInstaller.
-There is also another base class called Installer which you can use in cases where you do not need it to be a MonoBehaviour.
+In many cases you want to have your installer derive from MonoInstaller, so that you can have inspector settings.
+There is also another base class called simply `Installer` which you can use in cases where you do not need it to be a MonoBehaviour.

-It can also be nice to use Installer since this allows you to "include" it from another installer.
+You can also call installers from an existing installer.
 For example:

 ```csharp
 public class BarInstaller : Installer